CoverRight’s Mission and Editorial Guidelines.

 Part C 2024 Premiums

 The estimated average monthly MA plan premium for 2024 is $18.50, but this cost may vary significantly.
-Some plan premiums could be $0, while others could have premiums over $200.
+Some plan premiums could be $0, while others could have over $200.

 66% of Medicare Advantage plans available will have $0 premium, meaning no premium is payable in addition to the standard Medicare Part B premium.